adi8v/ZCU216-PYNQ/README.md

 1. Make sure all prequisites have been taken care of.
 2. Execute the build script: `bash build_ZCU216.sh`
    1. This method automatically places the correct tics files into the correct folder as indicated above.
 Depending on your system this will take between 1.5 and 4 hours.
+   2. Note: The build process will run sudo commands about four times during the build.
+This may require manual insertion of your password.